Corey McPherrin: WBBM-TV and WFLD-TV (Chicago)

 In 1991, McPherrin joined WBBM-TV in Chicago as the station's main sports anchor.
 He remained in that role until 1995, when he was bumped from being WBBM's lead sports anchor by the arrival of Tim Weigel.
 McPherrin then chose to leave WBBM-TV and join WFLD-TV in Chicago as its lead sports anchor.
+He appeared with former Chicago Bears player Tom Waddle on The Final Word, a weekly sports review segment.
 In July 2010, it was announced that McPherrin had been promoted to host Good Day Chicago weekdays from (7 a.m-10 a.m.).
+He officially retired on August 18, 2023.

 Personal

 McPherrin and his ex-wife, Sally, have two children, Jack and Margaret.
 They lived in the Lake View neighborhood on Chicago's North Side.
 In February 2016, McPherrin listed his Lake View home for sale.